 How to clean a carpet

-This step by step will take you from start to finish to help you freshen and renew your carpet, stained or not.
+Then, use this step by step guide, which will take you from start to finish to help you freshen and renew your carpet, stained or not.

 1. Clean your carpets regularly

 Ideally you should wash your carpets every three to four months using a domestic carpet shampoo machine.
 If you have kids and pets rolling around a lot it may be a good idea to wash your carpet more often than every three months.
 In fact, you might like to read our guide to cleaning up after dogs and cats for more specific carpet-cleaning tips and advice.

 2. Buy the right carpet cleaning products

 To clean a carpet well you will need a decent carpet cleaning solution (check out our list of the very best).
 You will also want a machine to clean with as these are designed to give a deep clean without soaking or damaging the carpet.
 Have a read of our guide to carpet cleaning machines if you're not sure what to choose or see the list below.

 If you can, buy a shampoo that includes a carpet protector – for example Scotchgard – as this will help protect your carpet from future stains.